 For the JUNIOR ORDINARY CALL, and having made the practices corresponding to the continuous assessment, the evaluation of the subject consists of two parts: theory (50%) and practice (50%).
 The theory is evaluated with a written exam, while the practical part by correcting the practices delivered during the course (continuous assessment).
 Although attendance at the practical sessions is not mandatory (the practices can be done at home), it will be controlled and taken into account when it comes to possible adjustments to the increase of the final grade.

 For the EXTRAORDINARY CALL of SEPTEMBER and DECEMBER (and students who accept their right to Final Evaluation), 100% of the final grade will consist only of the grade obtained in a written exam, punctuated from 0 to 10 , and with the same structure as in the ordinary call.
 The note of practices obtained during the course will not be taken into account.

 The EXAMINATION and PRACTICE correction criteria are detailed below.

 Any type of plagiarism detected, either in the practices carried out as in the written exam, will be penalized with a zero in the final grade.
 For example, present another student's practices or copied from a book or downloaded from the Internet as their own, or copy during the exam.
-Sharing the lab work with other students will be detected as plagiarism.
+Sharing the internship work with other students will be detected as plagiarism.